 For more information on adding applications within ClassLink, take a look at the Adding Applications & Modifying Permissions article.

 Once the FastBridge Learning App has been authorized, to set up SAML SSO, FastBridge will need your SAML metadata.
 Take a look at steps 1-2 of the ClassLink Support Article SAML Console for more information on obtaining this value.
-Once obtained, Submit a Request to FastBridge Support with the metadata URL that is generated to begin the SAML SSO setup process.
+Once obtained, send the metadata URL that is generated to the FastBridge support team through the existing support ticket.
+Or, if a ticket request has not yet been created, Submit a Request to FastBridge Support with the metadata URL to begin the SAML SSO setup process.

 Next Steps